KunalSolanke/cabsharing-react/README.md

-   1.There is one major issue currently only two peopele share the ride.
+   1.There is one major issue currently only two people share the ride.

         -I have added the code in comments to change it to multiple users but have not tested